binary-com/derivcrypto-com/README.md

 ## Pre-installation

-Before running or contribute to this project, you need to have the following packages setup in your environment
+Before running or contributing to this project, you need to have the following packages setup in your environment

 -   node
 -   npm